gpzhu/enmRoute/README.md

 User inputs data:

-Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generating the candidate survey patahces.
+Occurrence data (occ): occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generating the candidate survey patahces.

-Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model.
+Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using an ecological niche model.

-Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding suitability prediction.
+Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding the suitability prediction.

 Patch size limit (p): minimum patch size (km2) that should be considered in the survey.